-On January 25, 2012, Xstrata Copper provided an update on its activities.
-Infill and expanded IP surveys were completed on all six properties; drill targets are expected to be identified and prioritized by spring 2012.
+In February 2012, Xstrata Copper provided an update on its activities.
+Infill and expanded IP surveys totaling approximately 65 line kilometres, including 19.4 line kilometres across the Rob, ST and PG properties during 2012, were completed on all six properties.